code-423n4/2021-09-bvecvx/README.md

 ## Preamble
 The contracts below are part of Badger's SETT system, which is a fork of Yearn V1.

-If you are not familiar, see a note on the architecture after the list of contracts
+If you are not familiar with Yearn V1, see a note on the architecture after the list of contracts

 ## Intro